SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

     ```
     > Note: The side effect annotation refreshes the project data right after executing the action.

+5. In case you want to support an option to clear the connection to the created project, enhance the service model of service *PoetrySlamService* with the action `clearProjectData`.
+    ```javascript
+    // ERP systems: action to clear the project data
+      @(
+        Common.SideEffects             : {TargetEntities: [
+          '_poetryslam',
+          '_poetryslam/toS4HCProject'
+        ]},
+        cds.odata.bindingparameter.name: '_poetryslam'
+      )
+      action clearProjectData();
+    ```

 ### Enhance the Authentication Model to Cover Remote Projects